4d/docs/docs/Concepts/error-handling.md

 An error-handling method can be set for different execution contexts:

-- for the **current process**- a local error handler will be only called for errors that occurred in the current process,
+- for the **current process**- a local error handler will be only called for errors that occurred in the current process of the current project,
-- for the **whole application**- a global error handler will be called for all errors that occurred in the application execution context,
+- for the **whole application**- a global error handler will be called for all errors that occurred in the application execution context of the current project,
-- for the **components**- it will be called in the host for all errors that occurred in the components.
+- from the **components**- this error handler is defined in a host project and will be called for all errors that occurred in the components when they were not already caught by a component handler.

 Examples: